MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/set-tfvc-repository-permissions.md

 1. When you're done, navigate away from the page.
 The permission changes are automatically saved for the selected user or group.

-   If you add a user or group, and don't change any permissions for that user or group, when you refresh the permissions page, the user or group you added no longer appears.
+   If you add a user or group and don't change any of their permissions, the user or group you added no longer appears after you refresh the permissions page.

    [!INCLUDE [temp](../../includes/ability-to-find-user-once-added.md)]